snikket-im/snikket-android/README.md

 as payload.
 This doesn’t require Conversations to have write permissions on your address book but also doesn’t require you to copy past Jabber ID from one app to another.
+####How can I change my status
+You can set an account offline by long pressing on it and select temporarily disable account from the context menu.
+Other statuses like away, DND and N/A are not supported for simplicity reasons.
+Users tend to forget their status, other users ignore them and setting the status automatically would mean too much of an impact on privacy.
 ###Security
 ####Why are there to end-to-end encryption methods and which one should I choose?
 In most cases OTR should be the encryption method of choice.
 It works out of the box with most contacts as long as they are online.